 The benefits of being in person in an office are sometimes intangible but are very real.

 When you are in the office, people actually see you working–your boss isn’t wondering if you are mowing the lawn, or otherwise checked out when you should be working.

 In the conference room, our ability to present more effectively by being able to ‘read the room’ in ways you simply cannot do on a Zoom call.

 Your physical presentation to the world, how you present yourself does very often matter.

-Your ability to grab a couple minutes with the CEO as you find yourselves together at the espresso machine in the break room.
+In the office, your ability to grab a couple minutes with the CEO as you find yourselves together at the espresso machine in the break room is invaluable.

 Your likeability (or not) is far easier to pick up on in person.

 There’s a huge benefit, if you can do it safely, in meeting up for a coffee in person in a social distanced way.
 We just helped a CEO land a performance marketing exec–they were lucky enough to spend a couple of hours in a seaside park in Santa Monica before closing the deal.